Presets

 15</Drawer>

-Transition Presets can be overridden or combined to achieve different combinations.
+You can override or combine transition presets to achieve different combinations.

 Code example

-The example below demonstrates overriding a transition preset applied in the defaults of the Drawer component.
+Here’s how to override a transition preset applied in the defaults of the drawer component:

 1 <Drawer